Assyrians

 - Future Challenges

-- Challenges include cultural assimilation, maintaining language and traditions, and addressing socioeconomic disparities in diaspora communities.
+- Challenges include cultural assimilation, maintaining language and traditions in the diaspora, and advocating for Assyrian rights in native regions.

 - Youth Employment Trends